3 Days | 30 Miles | in 1-3 Days, Family Fun

 So many lights, so little time!
 If you’d rather see multiple attractions, the Chicago Holiday Lights Segway Tour is sure to keep the holiday spirit flowing.
 Every Wednesday through Sunday during the holiday season, you’ll have the opportunity to reserve a gliding, guided tour of the best light displays in the city.

 It’s time to sit back, relax, and refuel.
-Chances are, frequent Chicago visitors are familiar with The Cheesecake Factory and Grand Lux Cafe.
+Chances are, frequent Chicago visitors are familiar with The Cheesecake Factory.
 If you’re a newbie, though, you’re in for a treat no matter which you choose.

 If you’re not quite ready to retire for the evening, head up to Butch McGuire’s.
 One of Chicago’s most illustrious pubs any time of year, this place is arguably unmatched in holiday spirit and jovial decor once winter rolls around.
 Mingle with fellow revelers, crank festive tunes in the jukebox, and dance off all the sweet treats you nibbled earlier in the day.